Maine Studies Courses

 This course provides hands-on workshops for students and especially those in the education field who wish to focus on historical research techniques that can be used in the classroom and elsewhere.

 An overview of Maine maritime history from aboriginal uses through the current state of maritime Maine.
 Emphasis on the coast’s history, inland Maine’s relationship with the sea, Maine’s maritime relationship to the world, and current historical and archaeological research.

 HTY 213 – History of the Maine Woods

 Surveys the history of the Maine woods from postglacial times to the present.
-Topics include alterations in the forest ecology, Native American and colonial settlement, and changing economic, industrial, and recreational uses of the woods, as well as spiritual and literary interpretations ascribed to the forest environment.
+Topics include alterations in forest ecology, Native American and colonial settlement, and changing economic, industrial, and recreational uses of the woods, as well as spiritual and literary interpretations of the forest environment.